dumriketupanya/Customer-Segmentation/README.md

 ## Objectives
 This project has the intention to segment targeted customers based on the consumer behavior of customers.
 Using R language to analyze the data.
-Subsequencely, select the most suitable segment for starting and penetrating the market for a dessert product, which is a custard pudding.
+Subsequence, select the most suitable segment for starting and penetrating the market for a dessert product, which is a custard pudding.
 ## Project Scope
 To study the purchasing and consumption behaviors related to desserts.
 The survey focused on a sample of female undergraduate students in a university.
 Ultimately, 244 individuals were surveyed.
 And after the data cleaning process, 203 respondents were included in the analysis.
 ## Market Segmentation Analysis